DataBiosphere/consent-ontology/docs/Algorithms.md

 we create ontology nodes for a consent or research purpose.

 ## Version 2
-This version of the algorithm uses a custom set of business rules to match a research purpose and consent.
+This version of the algorithm uses a custom set of business rules to match a research purpose and consented dataset.
+In determining a postive match between research purpose and consented dataset, we make sure that the consented dataset matches **ALL** conditions specified in the research purpose.

-This was developed for [FireCloud](https://api.firecloud.org/) and is the basis for the Data Catalog search ruleset.
+This was originally developed for [FireCloud](https://api.firecloud.org/) and is the basis for the Data Catalog search ruleset.
 This version makes use of [Consent Codes](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1005772) as developed for the GA4GH as well as Disease Codes (**DS-X**) from the [Human Disease Ontology](https://www.ebi.ac.uk/ols/ontologies/doid).